 Historically, EYPUK has held up to 14 Regional Fora events throughout the UK every year.
 Each one day long, they have centred around General Assembly with tasters of teambuilding-style energisers interspersed throughout.
 Each committee is made up of one school delegation, and is assigned at least one resolution to defend or attack, with the opportunity to bid for more.

-However, with our transition to online events for the entirety of 2021, we are delighted to be holding our very first multi-day regional events this year.
-With eight events to be held over the course of February and March, there's plenty of room for you to get involved with EYPUK!
-Make sure to contact email@example.com to find out more about when your nearest regional takes place; you can find out more about how multi-day events work on this page.
+Whilst we held our Regional events online in 2021, we are planning for a return to in-person events to be held over the course of February and March 2022!
+Make sure to contact email@example.com to find out more about when your nearest regional takes place.

 The aims of Regional Fora